ColasNahaboo/advent-of-code-my-solutions/go/2023/README.md

 - Unit tests are performed via the standard GO testing system, in the optional source file `days/dNN/dNN_test.go`
 - Integration tests are done by looking at the comments `// TEST: [option] input-file result` in source files and running the code with the option and input and checking the last printed line is the result.
 The `days/TESTALL` bash script runs all the unit and integration tests, see it for technical details.
 I tend to use more these integration test than the GO unit test above, as they are impervious to the major refactoring that can happen as I try many different approaches in this style of experimental programming.
 I rely rather on many small input samples in files `ex1.tx`, `ex2.txt`...
-- Input files for tests can also be specified in a standalone way, as files containing the problem input but named `input`*-DESCRIPTION,RESULT1,RESULT2*`.test`.
+- **New for 2023:** input files for tests can also be specified in a standalone way, as files containing the problem input but named `input`*-DESCRIPTION,RESULT1,RESULT2*`.test`.
 (E.g. `input-negative-values,345,.test`).
 The optional description is freeform, and *result1* and *result2*, if present, are the expected results of the test.
 This avoids cluttering the Go source code, and if you ignore `*.test` files in your version control system (e.g. `.gitignore`), avoid publishing your personal input, as requested by the author of the adventofcode.
 - The examples given in the problem descriptions are used in GO unit tests `dNN_test.go` , whereas the input file is used for the high-level integration tests of `TESTALL`.

 **Misc:**